TryCatchHCF/Cloakify/README.md

 and Muppet (Swedish Chef)
 - IPv4 Addresses of Popular Websites
 - GeoCoords World Capitals (Lat/Lon)
+- PokemonGo Monsters
 - MD5 Password Hashes
 - Emoji
+- World Cup Teams
+- Belgian Beers
+- Ski Resorts
+- World Beaches
 - Amphibians (scientific names)
 - GeoCaching Coordinates (w/ Site Names)
 - Star Trek characters
 - evadeAV (smallest cipher space - x3 payload size - purely to evade AV detection)

+Prepackaged scripts for adding noise / entropy to your cloaked payloads:
+- prependID.py: Adds a randomized ID tag to front of each line
+- prependLatLonCoords.py: Adds randomized LatLong coordinates to front of each line
+- prependTimestamps.py: Adds timestamps (log file style) to front of each line

+See script comments for details on how to tailor the output for your own needs

 # To create your own cipher
 - Generate a list of at least 66 unique words / phrases / symbols (Unicode accepted)